jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 ### Geometry Phase

-The vertex shader is run on sets of input vertex attributes.
+- Vertex Sharing: The vertex shader is run on sets of input vertex attributes.
 It produces an array of output vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).

-### Pixel Phase
-Each thread works on a single 256x256 tile of the screen at a time.

 - Triangle setup & culling: Skip triangles that are facing away from the camera (backface culling).
 Do a simple bounding box check to skip triangles that don't overlap the current tile.
 Convert from screen space to raster coordinates.

+### Pixel Phase
+Each thread works on a single 64x64 tile of the screen at a time.

 - Rasterization: Recursively subdivide triangles to 4x4 squares (16 pixels).
 The remaining stages work on 16 pixels at a time with one pixel per vector lane.
 - Z-Buffer/early reject: Interpolate the z value for each pixel, reject ones that are not visible, and update the Z-buffer.
 - Parameter interpolation: Interpolated vertex parameters in a perspective correct manner for each pixel, to be passed to the pixel shader.